34 Top Shopify Stores to Imitate to Boost Sales & Customer Happiness

 L’ange

-L’ange is all about the hair—from supplements and conditioners to curlers and treatments.
+L’ange is all about hair—from supplements and conditioners to curlers and treatments.
 And it shows.

-They take care to highlight their customer’s hair success stories with plentiful UGC and ecstatic reviews prominently featured across their Shogun-built store.
+They highlight their customer’s hair success stories with plentiful UGC and ecstatic reviews prominently featured across their Shogun-built store.

 Driving their capture of these nearly million reviews is Yotpo, helping them showcase the real-life excitement of their customers.